Ahmed-Arafat10/Git/Git.md

 -> -a: stands for all {Linux}

-- Note : $ git branch command is not used amoung developers as this only create the branch but not switch to it, they prefer to use $ git checkout command that creates the branch then switch to the created branch
+- Note : $ git branch command is not used among developers as this only create the branch but not switch to it, they prefer to use $ git checkout command that creates the branch then switch to the created branch